Betty Shelby is on trial for manslaughter after killing Terence Crutcher in 2016

 By the end of the video, Crutcher is on the ground with a large bloodstain on the front of his T-shirt.

-The shooting has sparked investigations by the Justice Department
+The shooting has sparked investigations by the Justice Department and state authorities.

 ’Show me your hands’